hammadparveez/architecture_cli/README.md

 architecture_cli is a command-line interface tool that generates folder structures for different software architecture patterns in Dart.
 It provides guidelines for each folder's intended purpose to promote good design and separation of concerns.

+> **Note:** If the 'lib' directory exists, the architecture will be created inside the 'lib', otherwise it will be created in the root directory.

 ## Supported Architectures

 architecture_cli currently supports the following software architecture patterns: